Sip Your Way Through The Tennessee Smokies

-Today’s generation of ‘shiners have discovered a way to make moonshine legally and continually great success in the process.
-They’re manufacturing a product inspired by the recipes passed down for generations of moonshiners in the Smokies—only less potent.
-Their products are classified as grain neutral spirit or corn whiskey, and although the government has no true moonshine classification, they allow these manufacturers to market the term.
+Today’s generation of ‘shiners have discovered a way to make moonshine legally and have continuously great success in the process.
+They’re manufacturing a product inspired by the recipes passed down from generations of moonshiners in the Smokies—only less potent.

 Located in Kodak, in the foothills of the Smoky Mountains, Old Tennessee Distilling Co. handcrafts each bottle from scratch.
 Old Tennessee promises to deliver authentic spirits worthy of their legacy with each sip.
 Using cornmeal locally ground at the Old Mill in Pigeon Forge, sugar, yeast and water, their crystal clear, superior moonshine reflects a tradition spanning generations.
 Visit their copper-clad tasting room to sample Old Tennessee’s moonshine, along with their rum, gin, whiskey and vodka.